stormlovetao/xQTLimp/README.md

 #### 3. xQTL summary statistics
-This file gives summary statistics associated with pairs of variants and molecular traits.
+This file includes summary statistics associated with pairs of variants and molecular traits.
 The xQTL file should start with a line that contains at least 6 columns – chromosome , molecular_ID, variant_pos , ref_allele , alt_allele , z_statistics ...(optional columns),followed by lines of data entries.
 Each field of data entries must be separated by tab or white spaces.
-Header names can be changed. </br>
+Header names can be changed.
+Data entries should be sorted at least by chromosome in increasing order, and  also encourage users to sort by gene position.
+Users can specify ```--sort=TRUE``` if their input xQTL file is not sorted properly.</br>
 ##### Example:
 `chromosome` | `molecular_ID` | `variant_pos` | `ref_allele` | `alt_allele` | `z_statistics`
 --|--|--|--|--|--